 What is a national retail sales tax?

-A national retail sales tax is a consumption tax that is collected as a flat-rate tax on all sales from businesses to households.
+A national retail sales tax is a consumption tax collected as a flat-rate tax on all sales from businesses to households.

 Retail sales are business sales to households; neither business-to-business nor household-to-household transactions qualify.
 For example, the sale of a newly constructed home to a family that will occupy it is a retail sale.
 But the sale of that same home to a business that intends to rent it to others is not a retail sale, nor is the sale of an existing home by one occupant to another.

 A pure national retail sales tax would represent a sharp break from the current tax system, shifting the tax base from income to consumption.
-Rates would be flat; there would be no exempted or favored goods or services; and tax administration, enforcement, and points of collection would be radically altered.
+Rates would be flat; no goods or services would be exempted or favored; and tax administration, enforcement, and points of collection would be radically altered.

 No country in the history of the world has enacted a retail sales tax rate anywhere near as high as what would be required to replace the US tax system.
 Whether such a tax could be implemented effectively remains an open question.